Hemdi2004/Secret-Message-Encryptor/README.md

 # Secret Message Encryptor

-A web-based tool that allows users to securely encrypt and decrypt messages using classic encryption methods like the Caesar Cipher.
-This simple tool helps you encode your messages into secret codes, making them unreadable to unauthorized viewers.
+A web-based tool that allows users to securely encrypt and decrypt messages using classic encryption methods like the Caesar Cipher and Reverse Cipher.
+With added PHP and MySQL integration, users can now save their encrypted messages to a database for later use.

 ## Features

 - **Caesar Cipher**: Encrypt and decrypt messages by shifting letters in the alphabet.
+- **Reverse Cipher**: Flip your message backwards for simple obfuscation.
+- **Message Saving**: Encrypted messages can be saved to a MySQL database using PHP.
-- **User-Friendly Interface**: Input a message and shift value, then see the encrypted/decrypted result instantly.
+- **User-Friendly Interface**: Input your message, choose a cipher, and get results instantly.
-- **Secure Messaging**: Encrypt your messages to share them privately.
+- **Secure Messaging**: Makes it easier to privately share encoded text.

 ## How to Use

+1. Open the project using a local PHP server (like **XAMPP**, **MAMP**, or **WAMP**).
-1. Open the `index.html` file in your web browser.
+2. Navigate to the project directory in your browser (e.g., `http://localhost/Secret%20Message%20Encryptor/`).
-2. Enter your message in the input field.
+3. Enter your message in the input field.
-3. Choose a shift value (for Caesar Cipher).
+4. Choose a cipher method (Caesar or Reverse).
+5. (Optional for Caesar) Enter a shift value.
-4. Click the "Encrypt" button to encode your message or the "Decrypt" button to decode it.
+6. Click "Encrypt" to encode the message or "Decrypt" to decode it.
-5. The encrypted or decrypted message will appear below.
+7. Click "Save Secret" to store the encrypted message in the database.

 ## Technologies Used

-- **HTML**: Structure and content of the page.
+- **HTML**: Page structure.
 - **CSS**: Styling and layout.
-- **JavaScript**: Encryption and decryption logic (Caesar Cipher).
+- **JavaScript**: Encryption/Decryption logic.
+- **PHP**: Backend to handle saving to database.
+- **MySQL**: Store encrypted messages securely.

 ## Installation

-To run this project locally:
+To run this project locally with database support:

 1. Clone the repository:
    ```bash